QuantEcon/lecture-python.myst/lectures/svd_intro.md

 ## Overview

-The **singular value decomposition** is a work-horse in applications of least squares projection that form  foundations for important machine learning methods.
+The **singular value decomposition** (SVD) is a work-horse in applications of least squares projection that form  foundations for important  statistical and  machine learning methods.

-This lecture describes the singular value decomposition and two of its uses:
+After defining the SVD, we'll describe how it connects to

+* the **four fundamental spaces** of linear algebra
+* underdetermined and over-determined **least squares regressions**
- * principal components analysis (PCA)
+* **principal components analysis** (PCA)

+We'll also tell  the essential role that the SVD plays in

  * dynamic mode decomposition (DMD)

- Each of these can be thought of as a data-reduction procedure  designed to capture salient patterns by projecting data onto a limited set of factors.
+ Like principal components analysis (PCA), DMD can be thought of as a data-reduction procedure  designed to capture salient patterns by projecting data onto a limited set of factors.

-##  The Setup
+##  The Setting

 Let $X$ be an $m \times n$ matrix of rank $p$.

 Necessarily, $p \leq \min(m,n)$.

-In this lecture, we'll think of $X$ as a matrix of **data**.
+In  much of this lecture, we'll think of $X$ as a matrix of **data**.

   * each column is an **individual** -- a time period or person, depending on the application